 I understand that my child will not be named in any film footage or photographs.
-These will be held securely by Polka Theatre and will only be used in communication about Polka and our programmes.
+These will be held securely by Polka Theatre for up to 5 years.

-For more information, please visit www.polkatheatre.com/privacy-policy or contact us on admin@polkatheatre.com / 020 8545 8320
+For more information, please visit http://polkatheatre.com/privacy-policy/ or contact us on creativelearning@polkatheatre.com / 020 8545 8320 Thank you.

-Thank you.